AdobeDocs/commerce-admin-developer/src/pages/style-guide/content/errors-and-messages.md

 ---
-group: admin-style-guide
-subgroup: Writing and Content
-title: Admin Errors and Messages Writing
+title: Errors and messages | Commerce Admin Development
+description:
 ---

+# Errors and messages

-Magento uses different types of dynamic messaging to alert users when:
+The application uses different types of dynamic messaging to alert users when:

 *  An error has occurred and blocks them from completing a task.